Worldwide Guide to Women in Leadership

 -05 and Political Spokesperson 2005-06. (b.
 1973-)

-2000-01 Minister of Development Aid in the Ministry of Foreign Affairs Anita Bay Bundegaard
+2000-01 Ministry for Development Aid in the Foreign Ministry Anita Bay Bundegaard

 Social Liberal. (b.
 1963-)